HACC2019/kulu/README.md

 # kulu
-Implementation of content management portal and tools that maximizes business efficiency.
-Challenge picks: 1.)
-HGIA loan application 2.)
-DOE curriculum database.
+Implementation of content management portal and tools that maximizes business efficiency for the HGIA Green Energy Money Saver (GEMS) loan application